PAYING FOR COLLEGE

 - CSS Profile- an additional form to apply for financial assistance.
 Some selective colleges require both the CSS Profile and the FAFSA to determine your financial aid/scholarship eligibility.

-- School-based scholarships & aid- Check with the colleges and universities that you are applying to for information about scholarships they offer.
+- School-based scholarships & aid- Check with the colleges and universities to which you are applying for information about scholarships they offer.
 Some colleges will use your admission application for scholarship consideration, but others will require a separate scholarship application.
 Visit the college's Financial Aid webpages or contact their Office of Financial Aid to learn more.

-- Local & National Scholarships- Visit the scholarship section of the LCHS counseling website for information about local scholarships.
-This PDF is updated regularly so be sure to check back often.
+- Local & National Scholarships- Visit the scholarships tab in Career Cruising regularly for updated listings.
 There are multiple search engines on the internet for scholarships.
 Below are a few to get you started:

 - Career Cruising – click on “Financial Aid” in your Career Cruising account to begin the scholarship search tool